-I wish I'd known what type and size of hook to get when I first started crochet because, unfortunately, I bought an awful lot of different brands and styles before I actually settled on something that was both easy and comfortable to work with, in my hand as well as producing great results.
+I wish I'd known what type and size of hook to get when I first started to crochet because, unfortunately, I bought an awful lot of different brands and styles before I actually settled on something that was both easy and comfortable to work with in my hands and with producing great results.

-I know you're very keen to get started so, in summary, there are two types of hook I'd recommend as being perfect for a beginner to use and they are both Clover ones.
-You can see my recommendation below and also read a lot more about these on this guide.
+I know you're very keen to get started, so, in summary, there are two types of hook I'd recommend as being perfect for a beginner to use, and they are both Clover ones.
+You can see my recommendation below and also read a lot more about these in this guide.

 1. What Is the Best Crochet Hook for a Beginner?